cloudmesh/cloudmesh-pi-burn/README.md

 ## Quick Start

-* We assume you have at at leats 3 PI's
+* We assume you have at at leats 3 PI's (note. this is just for this particular example.
+One master and two workers)
 * We assume you will use the hostname for the master to be `red`, and for the workers you will use `red[001-002]`.
-* We assume you have the master configured with the latest rasbian
+* We assume you have the master configured with the (latest Raspberry Pi OS)[https://www.raspberrypi.org/documentation/installation/installing-images/README.md]
-* We assume you use the username will be `pi` on `red`
+* We assume you use the username will be `pi` on `red` (note. `pi` is the default username)

-Install the code on the master `red` into a venv called ~/ENV3 with, creates an ssh-key, adds it to sshagent, and and downloads the latest Raspbian image.
-Make sure you use a strong passphrase for the key.
-Downloading the image will take some time.
+On `red`, perform the following to create an ssh-key, download cloudmesh for Pi, and download the latest raspbian OS with `cms burn`
 ```
 pi@red:$ ssh-keygen
 pi@red:$ curl -Ls http://cloudmesh.github.io/get/pi | sh